cincottash/avroToParquet/README.md

 * Converts each .avro file into a .CSV, stores the .CSV files in a temp directory

-* The CSV files are stored in a directory called "csvFilesTemp" located in the same directory as main.py
+* The CSV files are stored in a directory called "csvFilesTemp" located in the same directory as the avro files directory

 * If csvFilesTemp already exists (e.g from a previous-uncompleted run), ALL the files are removed